-Implications verified by: Yetsie Adeboye
+Implications verified by:

-Management Accountant
+Yetsie Adeboye Management Accountant

 The report provides an update on performance against corporate priorities.
-There are financial KPIs within the corporate scorecard, the performance of which are included in the appendix to the report.
+There are financial KPIs within the corporate scorecard, the performance of which are included in the report.

 The council continues to operate in a challenging financial environment, therefore, where there are issues of underperformance, any recovery planning commissioned by the council may entail future financial implications, and will need to be considered as appropriate.